chainstack/docs/docs/operations/quorum/tools.md

 ## Developments tools

-Configure <a href="https://truffleframework.com" rel="nofollow">Truffle Suite</a> to deploy contracts to your Quorum network.
+Configure [Truffle Suite](https://truffleframework.com) to deploy contracts to your Quorum network.

-1. Install <a href="https://truffleframework.com" rel="nofollow">Truffle Suite</a> and create a project.
+1. Install [Truffle Suite](https://truffleframework.com) and create a project.

 ::: warning
 Use Truffle >= 5.0.14 which has complete Quorum support with privacy features.